nkurniansyah/SDB_Multi_Omics/README.md

 ## RNASeq Analyis

-We performed association analysis of SDB phenotype (AvgO2, MinO2, AHI and multiple SDB traits)with RNA-seq in MESA (Multi-Ethnic Study of Atherosclerosis) using [Olivia](https://github.com/nkurniansyah/Olivia "Olivia") R packge.
+We performed association analysis of SDB phenotype (AvgO2, MinO2, AHI and multiple SDB traits) with RNA-seq data in MESA (Multi-Ethnic Study of Atherosclerosis) using [Olivia](https://github.com/nkurniansyah/Olivia "Olivia") R packge.

 we used 01\_Transcript\_association\_analysis.R (single trait/exposure)